essadeq-elaamiri/microservices-practical-activities-s5/bank-account-micro-service/README.md

 - The right approach is to do this automatically during build
 - time by using a Maven or Gradle plugin.

-- The following listing shows the necessary plugin configuration for Maven:
+- Add The following plugin configuration for Maven:

 ```xml
 <plugin>